OriLevi026/Video-To-Report-Generation-App/README.md

     ```

 ### Usage
-open the streamlit link on run (soon you could try it throgh the link)
+run and open the streamlit link from console (soon you could try it through a link)